in the Translation

 The prophet Isaiah wrote: "Oh, wash yourselves!
 Be clean!
 Let me no longer see you doing all these wicked things; quit your evil ways.
 Learn to do good, to be fair, and to help the poor, the fatherless, and widows.
 Come, let’s talk this over, says the Lord; no matter how deep the stain of your sins, I can take it out and make you as clean as freshly fallen snow.
 Even if you are stained as red as crimson, I can make you white as wool!
 If you will only let me help you, if you will only obey, then I will make you rich!
 But if you keep on turning your backs and refusing to listen to me, you will be killed by your enemies; I, the Lord, have spoken.”
 (Isaiah 1:16-20; Living Bible)

-* NWT ― Since the 2013 version, I prefer to refer to it as the New Watchtower Bible (NWB), as the brackets, which previously enclosed words and phrases that were added by the publisher, have now been removed; making it appear that these spurious additions actually belong in the Bible.
-Thus, the New Watchtower Translation no longer qualifies as a true translation.
-Ironically, they condemn other Bible Translations for doing the same, making additions according to their beliefs. ―See Deuteronomy 12:32; Revelation 22:18.
+* NWT ― Since the 2013 version, I prefer to refer to it as the New Watchtower Bible (NWB), as the brackets, which previously indicated words and phrases that were added by the publisher, have now been removed; making it appear that these spurious additions actually belong in the Bible.
+Thus, the New Watchtower Bible no longer qualifies as a true translation.
+Ironically, they condemn other Bible Translations for the same thing, making additions based on their beliefs.―See Deuteronomy 12:32; Revelation 22:18.

 6/2/17 "The intentions of the heart belong to a man."
 (Prov.
 16:1; NET)